International & Comparative Law BrochureClick here

 Universidad de Carlos III (Madrid)

-In most cases, Tulane students spend one semester at the international- exchange partner university, receiving 14 credits toward the Tulane JD for successful completion of the semester's work.
-Appropriate language fluency is required for the exchange programs in Argentina, France, Germany, Italy, and Spain.
+In most cases, Tulane students spend one semester at the international exchange partner university, receiving 12 to 14 credits toward the Tulane JD for successful completion of the semester's work.
+Appropriate language fluency is required for the exchange programs in Argentina, France, Germany, Italy and Spain.
 The exchange arrangements in place permit one or two Tulane law students to attend each of the exchange-partner universities each year.
 Tulane students pay tuition to Tulane for the semester spent at the partner university.
-For more detailed information on going abroad for a semester, please contact Professor Herbert Larson or Chana Lewis in Suite 259 for more information.
+For more detailed information on going abroad for a semester, please contact Professor Herbert Larson or Ingrid S. Caro-Cobb in Suite 259.

 The international student-exchange programs are supervised by Herbert Larson, Executive Director of International Studies.